How and Why It’s So Important

-This is where your database can be extremely helpful
+This is where your donor database can be extremely helpful

 BUT … never expect these to be strong enough reasons to stay.

 So, now you’ve started the relationship, you need to work on it.
 Continuously.
 Use your database to segment your donors.
-And use your marketing strategy to plan your communications for each segment.
+And use your fundraising strategy to plan your communications for each segment.

 After all, each segment will be communicated to differently depending on why they joined and where they fall in their giving life cycle (which can vary from days to months to years).

-That means targeted communications, better service and ultimately stronger relationships.
+That means targeted donor communications, better service and ultimately stronger relationships.

-A good database is a valuable testing tool
+A good donor database is a valuable testing tool

 One of the best ways to strengthen your supporter relationships is to test what works, and use that feedback to finesse your communications plan.